thefatbandit/thefatbandit.github.io/content/posts/markdown-sample/index.md

 However, the wording of this choice, “many journalists must be not only reporter but also photographer …,” does not make as much sense as the wording of choice (D) which uses plural nouns “reporters,” “photographers,” “marketers,” and “pundits” to refer to the multiple roles of journalists.
 So, (D) is the better choice.

-> YOUR CHOICE(D) The proliferation of internet-related platforms, along with smartphones, digital cameras, and photo-editing software, means that many journalists must be not only reporters but also photographers, marketers, and pundits in order to thrive in a more dynamic, multifaceted news environment.
+> (D) The proliferation of internet-related platforms, along with smartphones, digital cameras, and photo-editing software, means that many journalists must be not only reporters but also photographers, marketers, and pundits in order to thrive in a more dynamic, multifaceted news environment.